amirs2312/Transcriber/README.md

 4. **Exit**: Click the "Quit" button to exit the application.

 > **Note**: Previous extraction results will be deleted when starting a new extraction.
+> **Note**: Extraction Results will be found in their corresponding folder, isolated piano in OutputPiano, midi in OutputMIDI, etc.

 ## Contributing